 In this video, Dr. Biermann examines the sacrament of baptism—what it is and what it does.
 Biermann specifically addresses the practice of immersion and whether there is a scriptural basis for requiring it.

-Images of Faith: The Fifth Commandment (05)
+Images of Faith: The Sixth Commandment (06)